Overcoming speed bumps at the age of 80 in Ontario

-While we all might appreciate our government’s efforts to ensure driver competency – the prospect of losing your freedom to drive is a hard pill to swallow at any age.
-As most seniors know, the Ontario Ministry of Transportation requires drivers to complete a licence renewal program when you turn 80 and – every two years following to maintain a valid driver’s license.
+While we all might appreciate our government’s efforts to ensure driver competency, the prospect of losing your freedom to drive is a hard pill to swallow at any age.
+As most seniors know, the Ontario Ministry of Transportation requires drivers to complete a licence renewal program when you turn 80 and every two years after that, to maintain a valid driver’s license.

-In our experience as insurance brokers we know first-hand that the majority of seniors are excellent drivers.
-The government of Ontario agrees with us, they know that more aged drivers excel in ways that can make them the safest drivers on the road.
-Part of this is due to the wealth of experience senior driver have, making it so they rarely encounter a situation they’ve never seen before.
+In our experience as insurance brokers, we know first-hand that the majority of seniors are excellent drivers.
+The government of Ontario agrees with us, and they know that more aged drivers excel in ways that can make them the safest drivers on the road.
+Part of this is due to the wealth of experience senior drivers have, making it so they rarely encounter a situation they’ve never seen before.
 That experience gives them both knowledge of the road and excellent judgement for decision making behind the wheel.
-Additionally, as people continue to live longer more active lives it’s fair to say that for many 80 is just a starting point.
+Additionally, as people continue to live longer more active lives, it’s fair to say that for many 80 is just a starting point.

 Canadian Seniors Living Longer

 Senior License Renewal Anxiety is Real